-Cerence builds AI powered virtual assistants for the mobility/transportation market.
-Our primary target is the automobile market, but our solutions can apply to all forms of transportation, including, but not limited to, two-wheel vehicles, planes, tractors, cruise ships and elevators.
-Our solutions power natural conversational and intuitive interactions between vehicles, drivers and passengers, and the broader digital world.
-We are a premier provider of AI-powered assistants and innovations for connected and autonomous vehicles, including one of the world's most popular software platforms for building automotive virtual assistants, such as "Hey BMW" and "Ni hao Banma".
-Our customers include all major automobile original equipment manufacturers ("OEMs") or their tier 1 suppliers worldwide, including BMW, Daimler, FCA Group, Ford, Geely, GM, Renault-Nissan, SAIC, Toyota, Volkswagen Group, Aptiv, Bosch, Continental, DENSO TEN, NIO, XPeng and Harman.
+Cerence builds Al-powered virtual assistants for the mobility/transportation market.
+Our primary target is the automobile market, but our solutions can apply to all forms of transportation including but not limited to two-wheel vehicles, trucks, RVs, and more.
+Our solutions enable natural, conversational and intuitive interactions between vehicles, drivers and passengers, and the broader digital world, creating an immersive companion that transforms the driving experience.
+We are a premier provider of Al-powered assistants and innovations for connected and autonomous vehicles, including one of the world's most popular software platforms for building automotive virtual assistants, such as "Hey BMW" and "Ni hao Banma".
+Our customers include all major automobile original equipment manufacturers ("OEMs"), or their tier 1 suppliers worldwide, including BMW, Daimler, FCA Group, Ford, Geely, GM, Renault-Nissan, SAIC, Toyota, Volkswagen Group, Aptiv, Bosch, Continental, DENSO TEN, NIO, XPeng and Harman.
 We deliver our solutions on a white-label basis, enabling our customers to deliver customized virtual assistants with unique, branded personalities and ultimately strengthening the bond between their brands and end users.
-Our vision is to enable a more enjoyable, safer journey for everyone.
+Our vision is to enable a safer, more enjoyable journey for everyone.

-Our platform utilizes industry-leading speech recognition, natural language understanding, speech signal enhancement, text-to-speech, and acoustic modeling technology to provide a conversational AI-based solution.
-Virtual assistants built with our platform can enable a wide variety of modes of human-vehicle interaction, including speech, touch, handwriting, gaze tracking and gesture recognition, and can support the integration of third-party virtual assistants into the in-vehicle experience.
+Our platform utilizes industry-leading speech recognition, natural language understanding, speech signal enhancement, text-to-speech, and acoustic modeling technology to provide a conversational Al-based solution.
+In-car experiences built with our platform can enable a wide variety of modes of human-vehicle interaction, including speech, touch, handwriting, gaze tracking and gesture recognition, and can support the integration of third-party virtual assistants into the in-vehicle experience.